fictiveworks/calyx-cpp/README.md

 Calyx does not make use of exceptions for errors.
 Instead, a `calyx::ErrorHolder` object is passed to all methods that may produce errors.
 If an error is generated, then a message will be placed into the error holder and further processing is cancelled.
 For potentially error-producing methods that return a value, instead of returning a regular value, they will return `std::optional` types or a nullable pointer, if relevant.
 The optional will have a value if and only if the error holder does not have an error.
 If the error holder has an error, then pointer type returns will definitely be null, though they may still be null in other cases, depending on the method contract.

-Error holders must be passed by reference, and users can check if an error has occured with `calyx::ErrorHolder#hasError()`.
+Error holders must be passed by reference, and users can check if an error has occured with `calyx::ErrorHolder#hasError()` or using the bool operator.
 If an error is present, the error message can be retrieved with `calyx::ErrorHolder#getMessage()`.
 If no message is present, then this will return an empty string.

 ### Strings